-- Perform activity in dry weather conditions. - Examine your work area on the Environmentally Sensitive Zone maps for this activity category.
-If in doubt, check with supervisor.
-Determine if there are any "caution" areas.
+- Perform activity in dry weather conditions. - Examine your work area on the Environmental Viewer for site-specific considerations.
+If in doubt, check with supervisor or the Environmental Specialist.

 - Prevent materials or debris from entering waterways, ditches, or storm drains.
 Use appropriate measures to prevent waste and/or materials from entering these facilities. - Plug scuppers and drains on bridges and cover catch basins.
 Protect waters from recently-applied excess oil and clean them to remove any excess material after the activity. - Remove excess material using a vacuum sweeper. - Use water, as needed, to reduce dust during sweeping.